mdn/content/files/en-us/glossary/symbol/index.md

 ### Well-known symbols

-The {{jsxref("Symbol")}} class has constants for so-called _well-known symbols_.
+The {{jsxref("Symbol")}} [global or built-in] object has constants for so-called _well-known symbols_.
 These symbols let you configure how JS treats an object, by using them as property keys.

 Examples of well-known symbols are: {{jsxref("Symbol.iterator")}} for array-like objects, or {{jsxref("Symbol.search")}} for string objects.